 Electrically operated stand aids take away a lot of the manual work associated with the standing process, both for the patient and the caregiver.
 The raise action is instead handled by a powered actuator and handset combination.
 These lifts are used with a sling combination to facilitate the standing process.
 Although these lifts do not have a seat, a Transport style sling with leg sections will achieve a secure seated position prior to transfer.

-Using a Stand Aid
+Using A Stand Aid

 When it comes to using any stand aid such as the Oxford Journey, care professionals and of course patients will benefit from the assistance it provides.
 A stand aid or stand assist device offers a unique form of assistance that enables care professionals to raise patients into a standing position without the exertion and strain of performing a manual lift.
 This reduces musculoskeletal injuries and lost time and money for care facilities.
 It also requires a degree of user participation, thus encouraging and helping to maintain or restore patient independence over time.

 There is a relatively small selection of slings that are compatible with stand aids, the most common being a belt style design.
-This style of sling fits around the waist of the patient before being attached to the ‘cow-horn’ of the stand aid either via two looped straps or in some cases using clip attachments.
+This style of sling fits around the waist of the patient.
+This is before being attached to the ‘cow-horn’ of the stand aid either via two looped straps or in some cases using clip attachments.
 Joerns also offer the Oxford Transport sling which also fits around the waist of the patient but incorporates padded leg sections, enabling a seated transfer.

 As with any patient handling task, prior to using a stand aid, a dynamic risk assessment must be carried out to ascertain suitability for the patient, the activity, and the environment.
 Unlike most passive hoist and sling combinations, the use of an active style stand aid demands a degree of effort and ability on the part of the patient, therefore it is important to have confidence in both their physical and cognitive abilities.